-I chose this thick slice of braising steak because it is full of thin slices of fat that will melt and give a different taste to the dish, the pieces of meat will cook faster and be softer, they will melt in your mouth.
+I chose this thick slice of braised steak because it is full of thin slices of fat that will melt and give a different taste to the dish; the pieces of meat will cook faster and be softer, melting in your mouth.

-While if the meat is cut into cubes it is usually devoid of any fat, it is a piece of meat which you do not know from which side of the beef it is cut.
+While if the meat is cut into cubes, it is usually devoid of fat, it is a piece of meat which you do not know from which side of the beef it is cut.

 How to Prepare the Ingredients For the Beef Stew?

-I start as I usually do, I prepare all the ingredients first and then I start cooking.
-I take this beauty of beef braising steak which I will cut into cubes, leaving all the amount of fat on the meat because it is a fat that will melt and we will not feel it when we chew the meat.
+I start as I usually do, prepare all the ingredients and then start cooking.
+I take this beauty of beef braising steak, which I will cut into cubes, leaving all the fat on the meat because it will melt, and we will not feel it when we chew the meat.

-I peeled the onion and then chopped it finely so that in the end we will only feel its taste in the dish, it disappears completely.
+I peeled the onion and then chopped it finely so that, in the end, we would only feel its taste in the dish; it disappeared completely.

-As for the tomato, it can be added in several ways, simply cut it into cubes or first peel it, then cut it into small pieces.
-I chose another easier method, I cut the tomato in half and then I grated it with the cut side until only the peel that I threw remained.
+As for the tomato, it can be added in several ways, cut it into cubes or peel it, then cut it into small pieces.
+I chose another easier method: cut the tomato in half and grated it with the cut side until only the peel I threw remained.

-How to Make the Dutch Oven Beef Stew?
+How to Make the Dutch Oven Beef Stew Recipe?

-In order for the meat to remain juicier, I decided to first fry it a little until it gets a crust on the outside.
+For the meat to remain juicier, I decided first to fry it a little until it gets a crust on the outside.

 Frying the Meat

-For this, I heated three tablespoons of oil in a Dutch oven and then I put the pieces of meat to fry.
+For this, I heated three tablespoons of oil in a Dutch oven, then put the pieces of meat to fry.

 I fried the meat for 2-3 minutes until it got a copper colour, turning them on each side, then I took them out on a plate and set them aside for a while.